pinojs/pino/docs/child-loggers.md

 {"pid":95469,"hostname":"MacBook-Pro-3.home","level":30,"msg":"howdy","time":1459534114473,"a":"property","a":"prop"}
 ```

 Notice how there are two keys named `a` in the JSON output.
-The sub-childs properties
+The sub-child's properties
 appear after the parent child properties.

 At some point, the logs will most likely be processed (for instance with a [transport](transports.md)),